 # yum install epel-release

-Now, after we install EPEL, we'll now add repository of Odoo (OpenERP) using yum-config-manager.
+Now, after we install EPEL, we'll now add the repository of Odoo (OpenERP) using yum-config-manager.

 3. Installing Odoo 8 (OpenERP)

-Finally after adding repository of Odoo 8 (OpenERP) in our CentOS 7 machine.
-We'll can install Odoo 8 (OpenERP) using the following command.
+Finally after adding the repository of Odoo 8 (OpenERP) in our CentOS 7 machine.
+We'll install Odoo 8 (OpenERP) using the following command.